First thing that needs done is to remove the things that will be in the way like

 is disassembled any further the Pilot will be cleaned up some more.
 I don't want to risk getting

-1 grain of sand in the motor.
+1 grain of sand in the engine.

 Above you will see the exhaust blanked off and the pressure tester installed in the vacuum line that goes to